osvlandi/data_analysis/explore_weather_trends/README.md

  - Work with missing data,
  - Calculate moving averages,
  - Data visualization (line charts, histograms and scatterplots),
- - Work with statistics functions from the Scipy library.
+ - Statistics functions from the Scipy library.

 In the end I discuss my findings and draw some conclusions based on the data.